Jb645/quake2-full/README.md

   </tr>
   <tr>
     <td>Souls Allocation Menu</td>
-    <td>you can open the souls allocation menu by pressing R and it will tell you how to upgrade your weapons or Player attributes</td>
+    <td>you can open the souls allocation menu by pressing P and it will tell you how to upgrade your weapons or Player attributes</td>
   </tr>
   <tr>
     <td>Enhance Player</td>